tesar-tech/BlazorStatic/BlazorStaticWebsite/Content/Docs/new-start.md

 > dotnet add package BlazorStatic --prerelease

 - Turn on `StaticWebAssets`.
 This will ensure wwwroot and RLCs assets are copied to the output folder.
-[More info](docs/release-1.0.0-beta.4)
   ```csharp
   builder.WebHost.UseStaticWebAssets();
   ```